sasank-xyz/timeline/README.md

 - Never commit your `.env` file to version control
 - Keep your API key private and secure
 - The `.env` file is already included in `.gitignore` to prevent accidental commits
+- If you need to share your project, only share the `.env.example` template

 ## Usage